This post may contain affiliate links. Please read our disclosure policy.

 6).
 Draw a picture and teach them how to make a face.

 Our two year old helped me to “Draw Daddy” yesterday and he did great.
 First, we made a circle.
 I drew it on my paper and he drew it on his paper.
 We made eyes, a nose, and a mouth.
 We added ears and hair.
 (Ask your child “What are these?” and “What else is on my face?” and point to your eyes or ears.)
-You are teaching body parts, shapes,
+You are teaching body parts, shapes, helping their speech and working on fine motor skills.
+Let them color & create whenever possible!

-A little girl coloring at the table.7).
+7).
 This next tip comes from my great friend and college room-mate, Julia.

 She has letters and sight words taped to her daughter’s closet door.
-She takes a flashlight and shines them on one letter or one word at a time and says
+She takes a flashlight and shines them on one letter or one word at a time and says“Flashlight, shining bright, which letter does Brynn see tonight?”
+They talk about the letter or word and move onto another one.
+How cute is that?!

 8).
 Bowling with cups.